Cargando...

 • Honorary president: GREGORIO HAIRABEDIAN

-• Executive Director and Coordinator of the Development of Youth in Human Rights Program: MARGA DJEREDJIAN
+• Coordinator of the Development of Youth in Human Rights Program: MARGARITA LUCÍA DJEREDJIAN AND ALEXIS PAPAZIAN

 • Coordinator of the Investigation and Academic Studies Program: ALEXIS PAPAZIAN